Easy S’mores Ice Cream Cake Recipe

 Check out this amazing S’mores Ice Cream Cake!

-So delicious!
-Graham cracker crust, layer of fudge, then marshmallow creme – of course, there’s plenty of ice cream too.
+This S’mores Cake is so delicious!
+Graham cracker crust, a layer of fudge, then marshmallow creme – of course, there’s plenty of ice cream too.
 Then top it all off with toasted marshmallows.
 It is the ultimate S’mores ice cream treat!

 The fudge layer is super easy.
 Just some chocolate, heavy cream, and corn syrup melted together in the microwave.
 It only takes a minute, but then you do need to let it cool.

-I love that this ice cream cake has a graham cracker crust!
-It is a perfect crust for a S’mores dessert – graham crackers crusts are just delicious any way.
+I love that this S’mores ice cream cake has a graham cracker crust!
+It is a perfect crust for a S’mores dessert – graham cracker crusts are just delicious anyway.